UR and two of its top administrators are being sued in federal court.

 In an email, a University spokesperson said the suit’s filing was not unexpected, but declined to comment further.

 “We will not comment on any matter that we have not had a chance to review, and we currently plan to withhold comment until the completion of the independent investigation commissioned by a special committee of the University of Rochester’s Board of Trustees,” the spokesperson, Sara Miller, said.

 Read the suit here.

 That complaint detailed how UR, through two investigations, left Professor T. Florian Jaeger untouched after he was accused by Celeste Kidd — another professor and former graduate student under Jaeger — of years of sexual harassment.
-Kidd’s account was backed by complaints from seven faculty members and 11 students, according to the document, which was submitted by seven current and former professors and a former graduate student.
+According to the document, which was submitted by seven current and former professors and a former graduate student, Kidd was one of 17 professors and students to complain about Jaeger’s behavior.
 The complaint primarily argued that UR retaliated against the employees who had come forward about Jaeger’s alleged harassment.

 Jaeger has been on leave for most of the fall semester.
 A Board of Trustees–commissioned investigation of the situation is slated to release its findings in January.

 Further updates based on the new suit may come.